mckennapsean/dissertation/content/00-abstract.md

-To elucidate the framework, two case studies for visualization design illustrate these concepts, methods, and artifacts in real-world projects in the field of cyber security.
+To elucidate the framework, two case studies for visualization design illustrate these concepts, methods, and artifacts in real-world projects in the field of cybersecurity.
 For example, user-centered design methods, such as personas and data sketches, are employed in these projects and emphasize our teams' motivations and visualization artifacts with respect to the design activity framework.
 These case studies also serve as examples for novice visualization